solarwinds/solarwinds-apm-ruby/examples/DNT.md

-By default, the AppOpticsAPM oboe gem will not trace routes with extensions for common static files.
+By default, the AppOpticsAPM gem will not trace routes with extensions for common static files.
 Examples of such files may be images, javascript, pdfs and text files.